Alumni Council

 Connect with your Alumni Council

 Volunteering in a leadership capacity with our Alumni Council helps provide supports for future generations of social workers, enhances your professional portfolio, and keeps you connected with your classmates.
+Rutgers School of Social Work Alumni Council members serve as ambassadors and engage collaboratively with alumni.
+Through this work, council members promote excellence within the school and add value through alumni relationships.
 Membership on the Alumni Council is open to all graduates of Rutgers School of Social Work.
 Council members are required to attend four regular meetings per year, assist in the planning and attendance of alumni-focused events, and provide financial support to the School at any level and to a program of their choice.

 After receiving a Bachelor's in Psychology from Bucknell University, Dawn began at Rutgers first as an MSW and later as a Ph.D. candidate.

-Today, Dawn is assistant professor and director of the department of sociology and social work at Seton Hall University.
+Today, Dawn is an associate professor and BSW program director in the Department of Social Work and Public Administration at Seton Hall University.

 Prior to her work at SHU, Dawn served as Deputy Commissioner of the New Jersey Department of Human Services in September 2010.
 This Department has more than one-third of the State workforce with 15,000 employees and a budget of more than $11 billion.
 In this role, she oversaw the Division of Developmental Disabilities (DDD), the Division of Mental Health and Addiction Services (DMHAS), the Commission for the Blind and Visually Impaired (CBVI), and the Division of the Deaf and Hard of Hearing (DDHH).